Spontaneous symmetry breaking of $\mathrm{SO}(2N)$ in Gross--Neveu theory from $2+\epsilon$ expansion: Renormalization group

 \section{Renormalization group}

-In $d$ spacetime dimensions, four-fermion couplings $g$ have mass dimension $[g] = d - 2$.
-Slightly above two dimensions, the coupling turns irrelevant, and the theory becomes perturbatively renormalizable.
-This identifies $d=2$ as the lower critical dimension, see also Refs.~\cite{Bondi:1989gba,BONDI1989345,Gehring:2015,Ladovrechis:2023}.
+In $d$ spacetime dimensions, four-fermion couplings $g_i$ have mass dimension $[g_i] = d - 2$.
+Slightly above two spacetime dimensions, the coupling turns irrelevant, and the theory becomes perturbatively renormalizable.
+This identifies $d=1+1$ as the lower critical dimension, see also Refs.~\cite{Bondi:1989gba,BONDI1989345,Gehring:2015,Ladovrechis:2023}.
 In $d=2+\epsilon$, the $\beta$ function of the Gross--Neveu coupling $g_1$ in Eq.~\eqref{eq:majlagr} schematically reads $\beta_{g_1} = \epsilon g_1 - c g_1^2$ with $c > 0$, and yields an interacting fixed point $g_1^* = \epsilon/c$ that emerges from the Gaussian one at $\mathcal{O}(\epsilon)$.
-In the presence of such a fixed point, $g_1$ can be tuned above the finite value of $g_1^*$, which then leads to a runaway flow towards positive infinity~\cite{Kaveh:2004qa,Hawashin:2025}.
-Such a runaway flow generally hints towards spontaneous symmetry breaking, where the divergence of the coupling signals the dynamical generation of a non-vanishing order parameter.
-During the renormalization-group flow, however, any other symmetry-allowed interaction term can in general be generated, which necessitates a Fierz-complete study of purely fermionic theories.
+In the presence of such a fixed point, $g_1$ can be tuned above the finite value of $g_1^*$, which then leads to a runaway flow toward positive infinity~\cite{Kaveh:2004qa,Hawashin:2025}.
+Such a runaway flow generally hints toward spontaneous symmetry breaking, where the divergence of the coupling signals the dynamical generation of a nonvanishing order parameter.
+However, in strictly two spacetime dimensions, the spontaneous breaking of continuous global symmetries is excluded~\cite{Coleman:1973ci}, and a runaway in a direction associated with continuous symmetry breaking cannot be taken as evidence for true long-range order.
+Instead, the renormalization-group (RG) flow enters a strong coupling regime, where bosonic order-parameter fluctuations---absent in our present analysis---must be taken into account~\cite{Witten:1978qu,Rosenstein:1990nm,Barducci:1994cb}.

+Given that the RG flow generically generates additional symmetry-allowed interaction terms, we proceed with a Fierz-complete study of purely fermionic theories.